 Components of a comprehensive corporate ethical-compliance program include an ethical code of conduct, an ethics committee, training programs, and internal audits to monitor compliance.
 These components should be integrated.
-The Sarbanes-Oxley Act of 2002 requires firms to set up confidential systems for employees to report suspected illegal or unethical financial practices.

 D. CONFLICTS AND TRADE-OFFS

 A firm's duty to its shareholders should be weighed against duties to others who may have a greater stake in a particular decision.
 For example, an employer should consider whether it has an ethical duty to loyal, long-term employees not to replace them with workers who will accept lower pay and whether this duty prevails over a duty to improve profitability by restructuring.